Data Science

 -

-Step 1 : Downloading a set of sample images with labels and coordinates for our fedora class from the OpenImages website.
+Step 1 : Downloads a set of sample images with labels and coordinates for our fedora class from the OpenImages website.

 If you want to see the collection the model training is pulling images from, go to above website, click "Explore", set the Type to Detection and the Class to Fedora. |